 The Goldenwood Residence now has a fresh start, with its new front porch and landscaped yard.
-The views and greenery of outdoors were important, and it was a central requirement of the home owners to refine the home’s layout to make optimal use of the windows to connect closely to nature.
+The views and greenery of outdoors were important to them.
+One of the home owners’ central requirements was to refine the home’s layout to make optimal use of the windows.
+Instead of being closed off from the elements, they wanted to connect closely to nature.
 The shape and direction of the home was altered slightly to shift and re-orient the spaces to enjoy the groves and trees nearby.

 I love the big wide door at this entryway, with its darker pecan wood stain and windows.
 The deep ornate console that greets you as you walk in is excellent in this spot, with lots of warmth and texture.
 Meanwhile the white oak floors at the entrance are a sign of the style you will find in the rest of the house.
 The aesthetic is that Texan country feel, using materials you would expect to see in this area but with a modern look.